Suzie LeBlanc

 Suzie LeBlanc CM (born 27 October 1961) is a Canadian soprano and early music specialist.
-She is also active as a professor, currently working at Mcgill University.
+She taught at McGill University from 2016 to 2020 and became the Artistic and Executive Director of Early Music Vancouver in 2021.
 She was named a member of the Order of Canada in 2014 for her contributions to music and Acadian culture.

 Early life and education

 Suzie LeBlanc was born into an Acadian family in Edmundston, New Brunswick.
 Her mother, Marie-Germaine Leblanc, was an operatic soprano and singing teacher.
 As a child LeBlanc played the piano and flute, and was a member of the youth choir Les Jeunes Chanteurs d'Acadie.
 In 1976 LeBlanc moved with her family to Montreal, where she was first exposed to baroque music at a concert of the Studio de musique ancienne de Montréal and experienced what she later called "love at first sight" for the music.
 From 1979 to 1981 she studied harpsichord and voice at the Cégep de Saint-Laurent, with harpsichord as her major subject.